Quick Search: go

 What's the difference?

-What are they?
-Communications of Special Procedures are public statements issued by the mandate holders relating to violations asking States to remedy them.
-They are not bound by one specific treaty |
+Communications of Special Procedures are public statements issued by UN mandate holders (Special Rapporteurs, independent experts and working groups) relating to violations asking States to remedy them.
+They are not bound by one specific treaty

-Are they accessible?
-Procedures for individual communications to Treaty Bodies can take at least three years from the time you submit your complaint.
-And they could take up to five years or more, due to a current backlog of over 1500 cases (2020).
-With existing limited resources, the 10 Treaty Bodies together adopt an average of 250 individual communications per year |
+Procedures for individual communications to Treaty Bodies can take at least three to five years from the time you submit your complaint.
+With existing limited resources, the 10 Treaty Bodies together adopt an average of 250 individual communications per year.

 A Treaty Body can consider an individual communication or complaint from any individual claiming a violation of their rights under that treaty, or from any third party on behalf of an individual who has either given their written consent or who is incapable of doing so.
 In some cases, complaints can also be submitted on behalf of groups of individuals (for example to the CESCR, CERD, CEDAW, CRPD or CRC) whose rights have been violated.